-The Sustainability report for FY2020 of the Company will be released via SGXNET at a later date and a copy will be made available on the Company's website at www.hlsgroup.com.sg.
+The Sustainability report for FY2022 of the Company will be released via SGXNET, copy available on the Company's website at www.hlsgroup.com.sg.

-The directors are pleased to present their statement to the members together with the audited consolidated financial statements of Hock Lian Seng Holdings Limited (the "Company") and its subsidiaries (collectively, the "Group") and the balance sheet and statement of changes in equity of the Company for the financial year ended 31 December 2020.
+The directors are pleased to present their statement to the members together with the audited consolidated financial statements of Hock Lian Seng Holdings Limited (the "Company") and its subsidiaries (collectively, the "Group") and the balance sheets and statement of changes in equity of the Company for the financial year ended 31 December 2022.